Positivity of extensions of vector bundles: Definitions

 In this section, we recall several definitions defined for vector bundles.
 Let $k$ be an algebraically closed field of arbitrary characteristic.
 A {\it variety} is an integral separated scheme of finite type over $k$. \begin{defn} Let $\mathcal E$ be a vector bundle on a projective variety $X$.
 Let $\pi:\mathbb P(\mathcal E) \to X$ be the projectivization of $\mathcal E$.
 Let $\mathcal O_{\mathbb P(\mathcal E)}(1)$ be the tautological line bundle.
 We say that $\mathcal E$ is \textit{ample} (resp.~\textit{nef}) if $\mathcal O_{\mathbb P(\mathcal E)}(1)$ is ample (resp.~nef). \end{defn} \begin{defn} Let $\mathcal G$ be a coherent sheaf on a variety $X$.
 Let $U$ be an open subset of $X$.
 We say that $\mathcal G$ is \textit{globally generated over $U$} (resp.~\textit{generically globally generated}) if the natural map

 is surjective over $U$ (resp.~surjective at the generic point of $X$). \end{defn} \begin{defn}[\textup{\cite[Definition~1.2]{Vie82}}] Let $\mathcal G$ be a vector bundle on a quasi-projective variety $X$.
 Let $U$ be an open subset of $X$.
 Let $H$ be an ample Cartier divisor on $X$.
 We say that $\mathcal G$ is \textit{weakly positive over $U$} (resp.~\textit{pseudo-effective}) if for every $\alpha\in\mathbb Z_{>0}$, there exists a $\beta\in\mathbb Z_{>0}$ such that $ S^{\alpha\beta}(\mathcal G) (\beta H) $ is globally generated over $U$ (resp.~generically globally generated).
 Here, $S^{\alpha\beta}(\mathcal G)$ denotes the $\alpha\beta$-th symmetric product of $\mathcal G$.
-We say that $\mathcal G$ is \textit{weakly positive} if $\mathcal G$ is weakly positive over an open subset of $X$. \end{defn} \begin{defn}[\textup{\cite[Notation~(vii)]{Kol87}}] Let $\mathcal G$ be a vector bundle on a quasi-projective variety $X$.
+We say that $\mathcal G$ is \textit{weakly positive} if $\mathcal G$ is weakly positive over an open subset of $X$. \end{defn} We further assume that $X$ is projective in Definition \ref{defn:psef_wp}.
+In this case, we can easily check that $\mathcal G$ is nef if and only if $\mathcal G$ is weakly positive over $X$. \begin{defn}[\textup{\cite[Notation~(vii)]{Kol87}}] Let $\mathcal G$ be a vector bundle on a quasi-projective variety $X$.
 Let $H$ be an ample Cartier divisor on $X$.
-We say that $\mathcal G$ is \textit{big} if there exists an $\alpha \in\mathbb Z_{>0}$ such that $ S^\alpha (\mathcal G) (-H) $ is pseudo-effective. \end{defn} By \cite[Lemma~2.14]{Vie95}, Definitions~\ref{defn:psef_wp} and~\ref{defn:big} are independent of the choice of ample Cartier divisor $H$. \begin{rem} The terminology ``pseudo-effective'' (resp.~``big'') is often used in a different meaning.
+We say that $\mathcal G$ is \textit{big} if there exists an $\alpha \in\mathbb Z_{>0}$ such that $ S^\alpha (\mathcal G) (-H) $ is pseudo-effective. \end{defn} By \cite[Lemma~2.14]{Vie95}, Definitions~\ref{defn:psef_wp} and~\ref{defn:big} are independent of the choice of ample Cartier divisor $H$.
+Note that, for a generically surjective morphism $\mathcal E \to \mathcal F$ between vector bundles, if $\mathcal E$ is pseudo-effective (resp.~weakly positive, big), then so is $\mathcal F$. \begin{rem} The terminology ``pseudo-effective'' (resp.~``big'') is often used in a different meaning.
 For example, in other papers, a vector bundle $\mathcal E$ on a projective variety $X$ is said to be pseudo-effective (resp.~big) if $\mathcal{O}_{\mathbb{P}(\mathcal E) }(1)$ is pseudo-effective (resp.~big).
 This is weaker than the pseudo-effectivity (resp.~bigness) in this paper. \end{rem} \begin{rem} To the best knowledge of the authors, the notion of {\em{weakly positive sheaves}} was first introduced by Viehweg in \cite{Vie82} (see \cite[Definition~1.2]{Vie82}) and that of {\em{big sheaves}} originates from \cite{Vie83II} (see \cite[Lemma~3.6]{Vie83II}).
-We note that the definition of weak positivity in \cite{Vie83II} is different from the one in \cite{Vie82} (see also \cite[Definition~1.2]{Vie83}) and coincides with that of {\em{pseudo-effectivity}}. \end{rem}
+We note that the definition of weak positivity in \cite{Vie83II} is different from the one in \cite{Vie82} (see also \cite[Definition~1.2]{Vie83}) and coincides with that of {\em{pseudo-effectivity}}. \end{rem} \begin{defn} Let $\mathcal E$ be a vector bundle on a projective variety $X$.
+We say that $\mathcal E$ is \textit{almost nef} if there exists a countable family $A_i$ of proper subvarieties of $X$ such that $\mathcal E|_C$ is nef for all curves $C \not\subset \bigcup_i A_i$. \end{defn}